 Even though he doesn't care who likes his albums or not, and has a conflicted relationship with the act of making records in general, I think Dylan took Tempest pretty seriously.
 When lines like "I wear dark glasses to cover my eyes, there are secrets in them I can't disguise.
 Come back baby, if I hurt your feelings, I apologize," are coming, you want to place them in the right setting.
 Bob knew he had ten good ones and did them proud on Tempest.
 The rest is up to you.
 In the words of Dylan himself: "If I can't work up to you, you'll surely have to work down to me someday."

-*Yes, Bob Dylan watched Gilligan's Island.
-The tear-jerker of a line is: "Jim Backus smiled, he never learned to swim, saw the little crippled child, and gave his seat to him."
+*I (and some others) originally thought it was "Jim Backus," which would have been hilarious - too bad!
+The tear-jerker of a line is: "Jim Dandy smiled, he never learned to swim, saw the little crippled child, and gave his seat to him."

 I think this is one of his best albums in years.
 The more I listen to it, the more it grows on me.ReplyDelete